-What do the men who carry the bags for the game's best players really think?
-Golf World granted 50 tour caddies anonymity in order to hear the truth about life on tour.
+What do the men who carry the bags for the game’s best golfers really think?
+We granted 50 tour caddies anonymity in order to hear the truth about life on tour.

 Q1.
 Which player would you most like to caddie for?